 Students who choose to study Further Maths will have 14 hours a fortnight for Maths and Further Maths.
+They will study Maths A Level in Year 12 and Further Maths A Level in Year 13.
 They will sit all exams at the end of Year 13.

-Subject CAREERS, INFORMATION, ADVICE AND GUIDANCE Head of Department Miss L. MacKenzie
+Subject CAREERS, INFORMATION, ADVICE AND GUIDANCE Head of Department Miss L. MacKenzie platform.

 A well-equipped Careers Library is located in a dedicated section of the school Library and provides a valuable resource for personal research in the area of "Careers" and "Higher Education".
-Students will also have access to Unifrog which is a complete on-line destination platform.
+Students will also have access to Unifrog which is a complete on-line destination

 Guidance is available from several sources within the school.
-The Headmaster, Mrs Bourne (Head of Sixth Form), Mrs Hodges (Head of Year 12), Mr Oggelsby (Head of Year 13), Miss MacKenzie (Head of Careers), Dr Taylor (Assistant Head for Competitive Courses), Heads of Departments and form teachers all offer advice on personal statements, university and college applications and, where appropriate, advice on specific careers.
+The Headmaster, Mrs Watkin (Head of Sixth Form), Mrs Hodges (Head of Year 12), Mr Oggelsby (Head of Year 13), Miss

+MacKenzie (Head of Careers), Dr Taylor (Assistant Head for Competitive Courses), Heads of Departments and form teachers all offer advice on personal statements, university and college applications and, where appropriate, advice on specific careers.
 Some year 12 students can attend a 30 min interview with a professional careers advisor from Ideas 4 Careers during January and February.
 These interviews will be limited in number and given on a 'first come' basis; students who have special needs and those who are new to the school will be given priority.

 Students are strongly encouraged to seek work experience and work shadowing within many professions, industries, as is volunteering in charitable organisations, schools and care homes.
 The school supports the student in the application process and in some cases recommends them to the placements.
 These are available on a voluntary basis to all members of the Sixth Form although it is recommended that students complete work experience in Year 12 rather than Year 13.
 The work experience should be arranged either as an afternoon/evening a week for a period of time or, more commonly, as a block of time during a holiday period.
 It is strongly recommended that students undertake work experience particularly in the more vocational subjects such as Medicine, Dentistry, Law and Engineering.
-VERY RARELY WE WILL SUPPORT WORK EXPERIENCE DURING TERM TIME, HOWEVER IN THIS CASE ALL PLACEMENTS NEED TO BE ARRANGED WITH PERMISSION OF THE SCHOOL - YOU MUST CONTACT Mrs Bourne and Miss MacKenzie.
+VERY RARELY WE WILL SUPPORT WORK EXPERIENCE DURING TERM TIME, HOWEVER IN THIS CASE ALL PLACEMENTS NEED TO BE ARRANGED WITH PERMISSION OF THE SCHOOL - YOU MUST CONTACT Mrs Watkin and Miss MacKenzie.